caloni/journal/journal.md

 If we want something to count in our lives, we should figure out a way to count it.

-# Journal is published using Common Markdown
-2026-02-12 projects done

-2026-03-01 Made in csharp with CoPilot.
-A few adjustments to match the original parser.
-Now that is done we can remove the compatibility layer gradually and check for book renderer if passes epub checks.

 # Subtitles inside text
-2026-02-12 projects wontdo
+2026-02-12 publisher

 2026-03-01 This is not a very good idea now that I am trying to simplify formatting and posts to keep it as simple as possible, avoiding too format dependent.
+2026-09-07 However, I think we can deal with something similar in the future now that we have metadata separated.

 Scenario: I want to journal everyday and sometimes it is better to inside one text to quote different content like a movie I watched, a recipe I thought of or something work related.
 Usually I would need to write one post per subject which would generate separate texts without cohesion.